We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A pimple is a small pustule or papule.
 Pimples develop when sebaceous glands, or oil glands, become clogged and infected, leading to swollen, red lesions filled with pus.
 This can be due to hormonal changes and bacterial infection.

 During puberty, hormone production changes.
 This can cause the sebaceous glands, located at the base of hair follicles, to become overactive.
 As a result, pimples are most likely to occur during the teenage years and around menstruation, for women.